 Tickets for trains climb up, too.
 However, they are still much cheaper than flight boarding passes.
 It’s also the reason why the train becomes full of reservation very fast.

-It’s entirely possible to travel along Vietnam by train and bus.
+It’s entirely possible to travel along with Vietnam by train and bus.
 However, schedules during the Tet might change slightly.
 Plan your route at least one month in advance and make the reservation for rooms and coaches as soon as possible.
 Besides, the price might be lower.

 Read more about transport in Vietnam here.